It’s time to celebrate and enjoy the festivities as it is Lunar New Year’s Day, or Seollal, in South Korea!

 Recommended Seollal Gifts

-Every year, Seollal gifts vary depending on the economic situation and the latest trends.
+Seollal gifts vary annually depending on the economic situation and the latest trends.
 But, the most common Seollal gifts are cash and department store gift cards.

 Seollal Lunar New Year’s Day gifts for parents generally include honey, health products, ginseng, toiletry gift sets.
 Other popular gift sets include items like canned tuna or Spam and cosmetic products.

-Lunar New Year 2022 – The Year of The Tiger
+Lunar New Year 2023 – The Year of The Rabbit

 Every year is represented by one of the twelve zodiac signs, the guardian animal deities collectively known as Sibijisin.
 Every year, the signs change, and the cycle rotates, repeating over a 12-year cycle.